Welcome to the Fast Five Series, where we chat all things dragon boating with some of the club's members, in five short questions.

 1. How did you get into dragon boating and when did you start paddling?

-2. What is the most rewarding thing about dragon boating and being a member of DSA?
+3. What do you enjoy most about being a member of DSA?